When a relationship ends, the financial impact can be as stressful as the emotional one.

 - Eliminating all interest, preventing balances from growing while you get back on your feet.

-- Stopping collection activity from joint credit cards and unsecured loans.
+- Stopping collection activity from joint unsecured loans and credit cards.

 - Combining all qualifying debts into one simple monthly payment.